archiejs/archiejs-docs/README.md

 # ArchieJS - a dependency injection framework

 ArchieJS is a dependency injection framework in NodeJS.
+It allows breaking up the code into modules and enforces developers to write code as a sum of isolated services.

+The modules in ArchieJS are very similar to NPM modules, except that a thin wrapper gives them some lifecycle events (such as initialization or termination) and they are injected into each other automatically (without a need for an explicit require).

+# History

-It is derviced from ArchitectJs (developed by C9), and is written with a goal to mordernize and build more capabilities into it.
-We have added support for promises in module setup functions, improved error messages and made the code simpler/half in size.
+It is derviced from ArchitectJs (developed by C9).
+It written with a goal to mordernize, simplify and build more capabilities into older ArchietectJs.
+We have added support for promises in module setup functions, improved error messages and made the code inside the library simpler (& about half in loc).

 # Usecase